MobilityData/gtfs.org/docs/schedule/examples/fares-v2.md

 Certain transit agencies vary their fares based on the time and/or day of the week.
 This means that fares are associated with a time period where the trip is made, such as peak, off-peak hours, or weekends.

-Washington DC’s <a href="https://www.wmata.com/fares/basic.cfm" target="_blank">Metrorail fares</a> vary based on multiple factors, including the day and time of the trip.
+Washington DC’s Metrorail fares vary based on multiple factors, including the day and time of the trip.
 Variable time fares in GTFS can be defined using `timeframes.txt`, in which it is possible to designate specific time periods that then can be associated in `fare_leg_rules.txt` to assign the applicable fare product that corresponds to the time when the trip is made.
-The following is a fictional example, based on WMATA's fares.
+The following is a fictional example, based on WMATA's fares as of spring 2023.

 First, service days are defined using `calendar.txt`.